 NUMBER AND BREAKDOWN OF EMPLOYEES

-At December 31, 2019, the Company's workforce amounted to 107 people, including four temporary workers; most members of staff are employed under permanent employment contracts.
+At December 31, 2020, the Company's workforce amounted to 130 people, including eleven temporary workers; most members of staff are employed under permanent employment contracts.
+The Company's workforce thus increased by 23 people in 2020.